Shin-ichiro Tomie

 Shin-ichiro Tomie (冨江 慎一郎, Tomie Shinichirō) is a Japanese game director, writer and part of Spike Chunsoft's affiliation.
 Since 1995, he contributes to the company with the Mystery Dungeon franchise as the main writer for the Shiren the Wanderer, and Pokémon Mystery Dungeon series.
 Prior to his affiliation to the company in 1992, he has also contributed in Tecmo's Tecmo Bowl series of sport games.

 Career

-His hobby is soccer, and the Captain Tsubasa series was his initial source of inspiration.
+Tomie enjoyed association football since his youth, with the Captain Tsubasa series was his initial source of inspiration.

 Tecmo

-Tomie joined Tecmo, now known as Koei Tecmo, after graduating from university.
-During that time, he was engaged in soccer-themed games, such as Tecmo Bowl in 1987 and Captain Tsubasa II in 1990.
-For Tecmo Super Bowl, published in 1991, though Japan had limited NFL coverage overall in the late 1980s, him and programmer Akihiko Shimoji were recording games from NHK satellite TVs to reproduce it in-game.
-Tomie's passion on sports has also helped the team to work on Tecmo Super Bowl.
+Tomie joined Tecmo after graduating from university.
+During that period, he created football-centric games like Tecmo Bowl in 1987 and Captain Tsubasa II in 1990.
+During the development of Tecmo Super Bowl, released in 1991, despite limited NFL coverage in Japan during the late 1980s, he and programmer Akihiko Shimoji recorded games from NHK satellite broadcasts to accurately recreate them within the game.
+Tomie's passion on sports also helped the team to work on Tecmo Super Bowl.